amyhuang8/3140_A2_Pacman/README.md

 ## Visual Design System
-Can be found in the design_system folder
+Can be found in the design_system folder, along with the assets used.